electricimp/GoogleIoTCore/README.md

 - [Receiving configurations](https://cloud.google.com/iot/docs/how-tos/config/configuring-devices) from Google IoT Core.
 - [Reporting a device state](https://cloud.google.com/iot/docs/how-tos/config/getting-state#reporting_device_state) to Google IoT Core.

-The library provides an opportunity to work via [different transports](https://cloud.google.com/iot/docs/concepts/protocols), but currently supports [MQTT transport](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge) only.
+The library is designed to work with [different types of transports (HTTP or MQTT)](https://cloud.google.com/iot/docs/concepts/protocols), but only [MQTT transport](https://cloud.google.com/iot/docs/how-tos/mqtt-bridge) is implemented at this point.

 **To add this library to your project, add** `#require "GoogleIoTCore.agent.lib.nut:1.0.0"` **to the top of your agent code**.